primary

 What Concerns Does a Breast Implant Replacement Treat?

-Breast implant replacement is a suitable cosmetic procedure for anyone looking to address any of the following concerns after breast augmentation:
+Breast implant replacement is suitable for patients who wish to address concerns following a previous breast augmentation, including:

-• Switch to a different size due to changes in body shape or aesthetic goals
+• Switching to a different implant size due to physical changes or updated aesthetic preferences

-• Upgrade to the latest model of natural-looking breast implants
+• Upgrading to newer, more natural-looking breast implants

 What Happens During Implant Replacement Surgery?